-Added to the fact that there is an inability to measure CX maturity across the globe, leaves CXPA without a data driven and transparent way to make expansion and investment decisions.
+Added to the fact that no comprehensive maturity model has yet been developed, leaves CXPA without a data driven and transparent way to make expansion and investment decisions.
 The initial CX communities are undoubtedly what built CXPA into the organization capable of creating a body of knowledge and a certification, that has driven CX knowledge and adoption to the point it is today.